Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 - [Incremental](/docs/build/materializations#incremental)
 - [Dynamic Table](#dynamic-tables)

-For now, to create Iceberg tables, you must implement a [behavior flag](/reference/global-configs/behavior-changes) due to performance impact related to using Iceberg tables.
-Snowflake does not support `is_iceberg` on the `Show Objects` query, which dbt depends on for metadata.

 The following configurations are supported.
 For more information, check out the Snowflake reference for [`CREATE ICEBERG TABLE` (Snowflake as the catalog)](https://docs.snowflake.com/en/sql-reference/sql/create-iceberg-table-snowflake).